SUSE-Cloud/cloud-upgrade/Step 12.md

     * This is needed because pacemaker starts the services on the founder nodes

   7.3.
 Set ``node['drbd']['rsc']['postgresql']['configured']`` to ``false``, otherwise drbd recipe will notice inconsistency and complain.

+8. DRBD upgrade

+ *  recreate metadata of drbd in standby node. "drbdadm create-md all", you can use "-- --force" to skipping input  "yes"

-8. On **node1**, run full chef-client with adapted recipes, so
+9. On **node1**, run full chef-client with adapted recipes, so

   * waiting for sync marks is skipped (see proposal https://github.com/crowbar/crowbar-ha/pull/146)
   * when creating new pacemaker resources the services are started on upgraded nodes only (see point **5** how to achieve that)

-9. Manually promote DRBD on **node1** to master
+~~10.
+Manually promote DRBD on **node1** to master~~

- * Should not be needed after the actions from 7.3.
+ ~~* Should not be needed after the actions from 7.3.~~